 - No Action.
-There is no commercial trip limit for dolphin in the Atlantic EEZ.
-The commercial fishery for dolphin will remain open until the entire commercial portion of the ACL is met or projected to be met. - 2.
-A commercial trip limit for dolphin will be established once 65% of the commercial ACL is met.
+There is no commercial trip limit for dolphin in the South Atlantic portion of the Atlantic EEZ.
+For a commercially permitted vessel fishing north 39° N. latitude, that does not have a federal commercial vessel permit for dolphin or wahoo, there is a trip limit of 200 pounds of dolphin and wahoo, combined.
+The commercial fishery for dolphin will remain open until the entire commercial portion of the annual catch limit (ACL) is met or projected to be met. - A commercial trip limit for dolphin will be established once 65% of the commercial ACL is met.